Oregon TE Kenyon Sadiq Scouting Report

 Athletic Tools

 Even for an undersized player, Sadiq’s combination of fluidity, speed, and acceleration is rare for the position.
-Not only does Sadiq’s athleticism let him stress coverages vertically, but it also lets Sadiq be an extremely dangerous playmaker in space.
-With quickness and speed, Sadiq can make tacklers miss while still running with the physicality and contact balance to run through defenders for tough yardage.
-Beyond making him a dynamic playmaker, Sadiq’s unique athletic profile make an alignment versatile player as he has seen snaps at X/Z/Slot receiver, H-back, and Y/F TE.
+Not only does he stress coverages vertically, Sadiq is also an extremely dangerous playmaker in space.
+With quickness and speed, Sadiq can make tacklers miss while having physicality to run through defenders and balance to remain upright.
+Beyond making him a dynamic playmaker, Sadiq’s unique athletic profile makes him a versatile player as he has been aligned as an X/Z/Slot receiver, H-back, and in-line/wing TE for Oregon’s offense.
+With offenses putting their playmakers in motion to get free releases into open space (look at players like Puka Nacua, Parker Washington, or Chris Godwin), Sadiq’s athletic tools could make him a truly special RAC/YAC motion weapon if used in this role.

-Video 1: TE Kenyon Sadiq (18) runs a hitch, breaks the tackle from CB Carson Williams (8), and runs free for the the breakaway touchdown
+Video 1: TE Kenyon Sadiq (18) runs a hitch and breaks the tackle for the touchdown

-Video 2: TE Kenyon Sadiq (18) uses his speed and deceleration on a double move to beat S Robert Fitzgerald (6) vertically and score a touchdown
+Video 2: TE Kenyon Sadiq (18) uses his speed and deceleration on a double move to get open vertically for a touchdown

 Video 3: TE Kenyon Sadiq (18) uses his speed, agility, and acceleration to generate an explosive play on the screen pass

-Video 6: TE Kenyon Sadiq (18) gives up a pressure when attempting to pass block one-on-one againist EDGE Nikko Taylor (25)
+Video 5: TE Kenyon Sadiq (18) gives up a pressure when attempting to pass block one-on-one

-Video 7: TE Kenyon Sadiq (18) chips EDGE Nikko Taylor (25) then works upfiel
+Video 6: TE Kenyon Sadiq (18) disrupts the EDGE with a good chip then works upfield

 Technicals